imvu-open/istatd/README.md

     Then open localhost:18011 in a browser.

-You may need to install libboost-dev-all (or whatever the boost headers and libraries are called on your system) and libstatgrab-dev for the build to succeed.
+You may need to install libboost-all-dev (or whatever the boost headers and libraries are called on your system) and libstatgrab-dev for the build to succeed.